Groumy/Groumy.github.io/_drafts/tbh-switch.md

 After some searching I stumbled on The Black Hack.
 Put simply it checked all the boxes for our group.

-We have now 5 sessions under the belt running Barrowmaze with it and we have only minor issues with it.
+We have now 5 sessions under the belt running [Barrowmaze Complete](https://www.drivethrurpg.com/product/139762/Barrowmaze-Complete) with it and we have only minor issues that can easly be fixed with house rules.
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoidGl0bGU6IEdvaW5nIEJsYWNrXG4iLC
-JoaXN0b3J5IjpbOTQzODQxOTY3LDEwNjUxMDYxNjYsNTE2OTg4
+JoaXN0b3J5IjpbODAzNTc3ODg2LDEwNjUxMDYxNjYsNTE2OTg4
 NzE5LC0yMDIwMzg1NTYsMjY3ODQ1MDQxLDE4NjExMTgxMDVdfQ
 ==
 -->